MattFiler/OpenCAGE/README.md

 There are a number of mods that improve the experience of playing Alien: Isolation, or assist with modding.
 My best recommendations are listed below...

- * [MotherVR](https://github.com/Nibre/MotherVR) is recommended for the ability to enable some debug options in-game.
+ * [MotherVR](https://github.com/Nibre/MotherVR) is recommended for VR support.
- * [Alias Isolation](https://github.com/aliasIsolation/aliasIsolation) is recommended to improve visuals and allow the injection of a patched cinematic tool.
+ * [Alias Isolation](https://github.com/aliasIsolation/aliasIsolation) is recommended to improve visuals.
+ * [Cinematic Tool](http://cinetools.xyz/games/) is recommended to allow some runtime control over the game.

 ## Final mentions